This is a guest post from Shriyal Prabhudesai (MBBS from AFMC, Pune).

 1. Not clearing the doubts as soon as they popped up in your mind

 Yes!
-Never keep your doubt’s pending, they simply keep piling up and disappear into nothingness.
-You forget your doubt’s in due course of time and remember however silly it might seem to be, it has a potential to ruin your NEET.
-I was hesitant in asking doubts in 11th and that did cost me some marks in NEET.
+Never keep your doubt’s pending.
+They simply keep piling up and disappear into nothingness.
+You forget your doubts in due course of time and remember however silly it might seem to be, it has a potential to ruin your NEET.
+I was hesitant in asking doubts in class 11 and that did cost me some marks in NEET.

 2. Ignoring NCERT textbooks